j9t/little-books/manuscript/html-css-frameworks.md

 Frameworks promise to save both development and design time.
 The thinking goes that many of the things site owners and developers want have been done a thousand times, and thus there is no need to reinvent the wheel.
 Internal frameworks commonly enjoy a more sober regard, so this particularly applies to external frameworks.

-If frameworks come with this promise, the question arises whether or not they live up to it.
+If frameworks come with this promise, the question arises whether they live up to it.
 The answer boils down to a cost calculation that is, unfortunately, different for every framework and project.
 How much development cost was saved?
 How much was, in turn, spent on training, customization, and upgrades?

 Apart from suggesting that we do the math and _think_ through every project, the following pages cover frameworks in the necessary detail to empower everyone to form their own theory about the _raisons d’être_ of frameworks.